Definition: The yellowish appearance of the skin and the sclera of the eyes.

 - A section of the bile duct system.

-- A section of the pancreas to prevent new blockages from occurring.
+- A team of the pancreas to prevent new blockages from occurring.